YanisHerne/better-messages/README.md

     },
 });

-// This is also valid if you only want to implement this message here onMessage({
+// Partial subsets of the Contract are allowed too onMessage({
     hello: (name) => `Hello, ${name}!`,
 });

-// This syntax is also valid
-onMessage("hello", (name) => `Hello, ${name}!`);
+// This two-parameter syntax is also valid when listening to only one message onMessage("hello", (name) => `Hello, ${name}!`);

 // Type-safety in action: